 Talk of one’s religious duty isn’t popular nowadays, and recent polls show that Americans’ faith in God is declining.
 But the Legion won’t abandon its support for religion’s place in the public square.
 Our nation’s founding fathers recognized God as the author of life and liberty.
 So did the veterans who founded The American Legion in the ashes of the bloodiest war the world had yet seen.
 Without God, they believed, there is no Americanism.
 We are nondenominational and nonsectarian, but we are not and never will be hostile to faith.
 We celebrate it.

 Whether offering a prayer for wisdom at a post meeting or visiting an ill comrade in the hospital, Legion chaplains are the hands and feet of our organization.
-This month, as we honor the legacy of the Four Chaplains, let’s acknowledge those among us who strive to meet the spiritual needs of the nation’s military, veterans and their families.
+In February, as we honor the legacy of the Four Chaplains, let’s acknowledge those among us who strive to meet the spiritual needs of the nation’s military, veterans and their families.
 In a challenging time, they are willing and able to remind us all of our dependence on God, if we’ll hear them.